John3Baskerville/SpotifyClustering/README.md

 # SpotifyClustering
 Used personal Spotify data 'Liked Songs' to cluster songs into playlists.
+Sklearn Library